Fire and rescue services

 Search and rescue response may come from many hundreds of kilometres away.
 They can only provide basic transport and medical care.
 Make sure you have accessible funds and travel insurance that cover your overseas medical costs, including hospitalisation and medical evacuation.

-The Faroe Islands have no serious security concerns, and the crime rate is low.
+The Faroe Islands have no serious personal security concerns, and the crime rate is low.
 However, the weather is extreme.

 Flights can often be delayed or cancelled at short notice.
 You may need to remain in the Faroe Islands for some time.